mortela4/random_notes/py_best_practices.md

 for val in a_derived_set:
     print(val)
 ```
 But, beware of side-effects!
-Also note that it results in a (deep) copy of data.
+Also note that it results in a relatively costly (deep) copy of data.
 Changing the list above, does not affect the derived set.

 ### Dictionaries and its siblings